upb-uc4/api/hlf/scala/general-communication.md

 # <a id="General Communication" /> Hyperledger Scala API - General Communication

+## API
+Following API calls can be made on all connections

+### GetChaincodeVersion()
+- Returns
+    - ChaincodeVersion :: String

 ## General Communication
 For all connection purposes some basic information on the network to access has to be provided.
 ```scala